 Carolina Bronze East, a studio and gallery, 365 Fernandez Loop, Suite 205, Seagrove.
-May 14 - July 7 - "The 70's Show: An East Carolina University School of Art Alumni Art Exhibition".
-A reception will be held on May 14, from 5-7pm.
-The exhibit organized by ECU grads, Ed Walker and Melissa Stanfield Walker are showcasing the incredible talent that walked through the art school during that decade, including ECU alumni and faculty Sat., 10am-2pm.
-Contact: 704/484-2787 or at (https://www.ccartscouncil.org/).
+Through July 7 - "The 70's Show: An East Carolina University School of Art Alumni Art Exhibition".
+The exhibit organized by ECU grads, Ed Walker and Melissa Stanfield Walker are showcasing the incredible talent that walked through the art school during that decade, including ECU alumni and faculty members who were at the art school during the 70's.
+Hours: Mon.-Fri., 8am - 4:30pm.
+Contact: call 336/873-8291 or at (www.carolinabronze.com).